cyber-practitioner/password-strength-meter/README.md

 ### Customizing the Model

 The machine learning model can be retrained or adjusted by modifying `keras_model.py`.
 Ensure you have a dataset of passwords labeled by their strength levels to train the model effectively.

-## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.

----